Where do you get your lunch?

 Are you the Gilda or Frank or Larry they miss?

-You will be the one they miss.
+It’s how we become the one they miss.